Fantasy football: Week 8 running back rankings

 Oct.
-23 (UPI) -- Saquon Barkley, Dalvin Cook, James Conner, Leonard Fournette and Christian McCaffrey top my Week 8 fantasy football running back rankings for 2019.
+25 (UPI) -- Saquon Barkley, James Conner, Leonard Fournette, Christian McCaffrey and Chris Carson top my Week 8 fantasy football running back rankings for 2019.

-Chris Carson, Aaron Jones, Todd Gurley, Marlon Mack and Latavius Murray round out my top 10 options for Week 8.
+Aaron Jones, Todd Gurley, Marlon Mack, Latavius Murray and Josh Jacobs round out my top 10 options for Week 8.

 There are plenty of other running backs with great matchups this week.
 If you need help at the position, check out my weekly waiver wire article.
 Try to find players who will be on the field for a lot of snaps and are highly involved in their respective offenses when deciding on starting options for your lineup.